Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-11.md

-# ACS 3340 - React Native Elements - Class 11
+# ACS 3340 - React Native Elements

 React native ELements is a library of cross platform UI elements.
 This library fills in many of the gaps in the default React Native components making it quicker and easier to spin up mobile applications.